-Why you should give this savory breakfast quinoa bowl a try
+Why you will love this tomato compote quinoa bowl

 What is a tomato compote